enriksen/cachemanager/README.md

 4. Ready!

 ## How it works
-* First initilize embebbed Tomcat and H2 database.
+* First app initilize embebbed Tomcat and H2 database.
 * Load DDL (schema.sql) to H2 and load data (data.sql).
-* Then finish launching the app on port 8181
+* Finish launching the app on port 8181
+* Then the app is ready to create cache nodes and load data.

 ## Services

+All operations can be invoked by GET request:

 [Cache]
 * *http://localhost:8181/cachemanager/cache/add* : Creates cluster instance
 * *http://localhost:8181/cachemanager/cache/add?n=X* : Creates X cluster instances